peter-daly/clean_ioc/docs/bundles.md

 ## Bundles
+As objects grow bigger it's you will find that you have a lot of cohesive sets of components that you want to register.
+For example if you want to have a sqlalchemy Session you will likely want a sqlalchemy Engine.
+This is where bundles come in to plat

-A bundle is a just a function that accepts a container, it can be used to set up related registrations on the container
+A bundle is a just a ```Callable[[Container], None]``` with a container, it can be used to set up related registrations on the container.
+The simples type of bundle is a simple function that takes a container as a argument.

 ```python
 class ClientDependency: